Nevada Law Removing Abortion Restrictions Passes State Assembly

 The measure repeals a requirement that women seeking an abortion be told about the "physical and emotional implications" of having the procedure.
 It decriminalizes supplying a woman with medication to induce an abortion without the advice of a doctor.
 And it removes a requirement that a physician determine the woman's age and marital status before performing an abortion.

-"When the rest of the country may feel hopeless, may feel bleak, they should look to Nevada as the shining beacon that we are for women's rights," Democratic Sen. Yvanna Cancela told supporters of the bill outside the Nevada Legislature before the vote, The Associated Press reported.
+"When the rest of the country may feel hopeless, may feel bleak, they should look to Nevada as the shining beacon that we are for women's rights," Democratic Sen. Yvanna Cancela told supporters of the bill outside the Nevada legislature before the vote, The Associated Press reported.
 The Nevada Assembly is the country's first majority-female state legislature.

 The bill passed 27-13 on a mostly party-line vote.
 All but one Democrat voted in favor, while every Republican voted against the measure.
 Republican lawmakers argued Tuesday that the law doesn't do enough to ensure the age of the woman seeking an abortion.